gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/features/preview.md

 # Preview

-This plugin supports [Preview](https://www.gatsbyjs.com/preview/) and has been designed to replicate the normal WordPress admin preview experience as closely as possible.
+This plugin supports [Preview](https://www.gatsbyjs.com/preview/) and has been designed to make the WordPress admin preview experience as seamless as possible.

 ## How Preview works